 Overpayments of Interest or Other Charges.
 If we reduce the unpaid principal balance of a mortgage loan in the pool by applying amounts paid by the borrower as interest or charges under the mortgage loan documents that are later determined to be greater than those permitted by applicable law, the resulting reduction in the unpaid principal balance may result in certificateholders receiving an early prepayment of principal of the certificates.
 The borrower is not required to pay a prepayment premium in this case.
 Reamortization of Principal.
 Casualty insurance proceeds, condemnation awards, or proceeds from other collateral may be applied against the unpaid principal balance of a mortgage loan in the pool.
 If this involuntary prepayment is a partial prepayment, each mortgage loan in the pool permits or requires reamortization of the remaining principal.

-If a mortgage loan is reamortized, the monthly payment amount on the loan is adjusted to an amount sufficient to pay the then-remaining principal balance of the loan, together with interest at the then-applicable rate, over an amortization period that is determined at that time.
-If a reamortization occurs, the monthly principal and interest payment may be changed, causing a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
-If, as is usually the case, the remaining loan term is shorter than the applicable amortization period, the mortgage loan will have a balloon payment at maturity.
+If a mortgage loan is reamortized, the fixed monthly principal payment amount on the loan is adjusted, causing a change in the amount of interest paid by the borrower and a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
+The mortgage loan may have a balloon payment at maturity.
 For a further discussion of the consequences of the reamortization of principal, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your yield."

 Additional Mortgage Loans.
 A mortgage loan in the pool may be secured by a mortgaged property that already secures another mortgage loan, or an additional mortgage loan secured by the mortgaged property may be made in the future.
-The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loan secured by a mortgaged property are cross-defaulted with each other.
+The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loans secured by a mortgaged property are cross-defaulted with each other.
 As a result, a default under an existing or future mortgage loan secured by the mortgaged property securing the mortgage loan in the pool will trigger a default under the mortgage loan.
 See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans" for additional information.